 Anastasiya Pocheptsova received her Ph.D. in Marketing from the Yale School of Management in 2008.
 She also holds an M.A. degree in advertising from the University of Texas.
-Her research explores decision making and focuses on the influence of goals, emotions and memory biases on consumer choices.
-Her recent work is published in the Journal of Marketing Research, Journal of Consumer Research and was presented at the Association of Consumer Research, Judgment and Decision Making and Society for Consumer Psychology conferences.
-Her dissertation on the influence of context on memory-based consumer judgments has won the SCP-Sheth Doctoral Dissertation Award.
+Her research explores decision-making and focuses on the influence of goals, emotions and mindsets on consumer choices.

 Faculty Fellow at the AMA-Sheth Consortium, Northwestern University, June 2014